TessaBakker/guardian/README.txt

    is this normal?

 A: Yes, after 2 hours of inactivity USER 1 sessions will be terminated.
-   This can be changed by adding $conf['guardian_hours'] in settings.php
+   This can be changed by adding $settings['guardian_hours'] in settings.php

 MAINTAINER